Consultant ENT & Sleep Surgeon

 The PTLTbE system separates tonsillar obstruction from lateral pharyngeal wall collapse, enhancing interobserver reliability and improving communication among medical professionals.
 This system has shown promising results, with a high percentage agreement among junior doctors interpreting DISE videos.

-Vik Veer's research has been published in the journal Sleep and Breathing, highlighting the advantages of the PTLTbE system over existing classifications.
+Professor Veer's research has been published in the journal Sleep and Breathing, highlighting the advantages of the PTLTbE system over existing classifications.
 His work continues to influence the field, providing a more reliable and efficient method for evaluating upper airway obstruction in patients with obstructive sleep apnoea.

-Medical Devices for snoring and sleep apnoea
+Medical Devices for Snoring and Sleep Apnoea

 Other Research